klum-dsl/klum-ast/wiki/Basics.md

 RW class.
 As with PROTECTED this means that these fields can effectively only be set from inside lifecycle or mutator methods.

+## LINK
+`LINK` fields only get the reuse methods, but no methods that actually create a new object on the fly.

 # DSL Interfaces
 As of version 1.2.0, interfaces can me marked with `@DSL` as well.
 No transformation will be done for these interfaces, however a field with an annotated interface type will get its